Bigmancozmo-Software/BMC-Engine/README.md

 ### 4a.
 Compile with the Terminal
 Open a new **Command Prompt/terminal** window in the source code directory.<br/>Then, run the following command:<br/>`cmake -S . -B build && cmake --build build --config RelWithDebInfo --target BMC-ENGINE`<br/>This should generate a folder called **build**.
 Go to `build/BMC-ENGINE/Release`.
 BMC Engine is compiled!<br/>
-<sup>Hey!
-If you're getting errors on Linux, try running `sudo apt-get install --fix-missing -y libgl1-mesa-dev libwayland-dev wayland-protocols libxkbcommon-dev libxrandr-dev libxinerama-dev libx11-dev libxcursor-dev libxi-dev`</sup>
+<sub>Hey!
+If you're getting errors on Linux, try running</sub><br/>
+<sup>`sudo apt-get install --fix-missing -y libgl1-mesa-dev libwayland-dev wayland-protocols libxkbcommon-dev libxrandr-dev libxinerama-dev libx11-dev libxcursor-dev libxi-dev`</sup>

 ### 4b.
 Compile with Visual Studio
 Open up **Visual Studio** and select `Open a local folder`.
 Then, select the source code folder.
 If done correctly, Visual Studio **should** recognize it as a CMake project, and allow you to write code and build the engine from there.